ajschofield/gdpr-obfuscator/README.md

 4. Producing an output CSV file (or a byte-stream) that maintains the original structure but with sensitive fields changed

 This meets the requirements under the General Data Protection Regulation [(GDPR)](https://ico.org.uk/media/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr-1-1.pdf) to ensure that all data containing information that can be used to identify an individual should be anonymised.

+### Additional Features

+*(Ranked in order of priority from high to low)*

+- [ ] **Support for JSON and Parquet formats**: Extend the library to support reading and writing data in JSON and Parquet formats
+- [ ] **Command-line interface**: Create a command-line interface to allow users to run the obfuscation process from the terminal
+- [ ] **Support for multiple sources**: Extend the library to support reading data from multiple sources (e.g. local file system)

 ## Setup